smehdizadeh1/csc7644-final-project-Mehdizadeh/README.md

 ## Notes and Limitations

 - Some PDFs may not parse correctly due to formatting issues
-- LLM responses may occasionally require validation (handled in code)
+- LLM responses may occasionally require validation
 - Keyword matching is based on simple scoring (not semantic similarity)

 ---